-Apparently, it’s not that parents are just refusing to take their kids for eye exams.
-Rather, it’s because it just doesn’t occur to them that their children need their eyes checked.
-Many parents assume that if there is a problem with their kids’ eyes that their kids will say something.
+It’s not that parents are refusing to take their kids for eye exams.
+Rather, it’s because it just doesn’t occur to them that their children need regular eye exams.
+Many parents assume that if there is a problem with their kids’ eyes their kids will say something.
 However, if their vision has always been poor, they won’t know that something is wrong and they won’t tell you.

-The reason why more parents take their children in for dental exams than eye exams is because dental problems can usually be seen, such as cavities or broken or chipped teeth.
-Kids are also much more vocal about whether or not their teeth or mouth hurt.
-And since it is constantly drilled into everyone’s brains that dental care is important and brushing and flossing is essential for keeping your teeth healthy, more parents take their kids in for dental exams on a regular basis.
+The reason more parents take their children in for dental exams more often than eye exams is that dental problems can usually be seen, such as cavities or chipped teeth.
+Kids are also much more vocal about whether their teeth or mouths hurt.
+And, it’s constantly drilled into everyone’s brains that dental care is important, and brushing and flossing are essential for keeping your teeth healthy.
+More parents know to take their kids in for dental exams on a regular basis.

 Eye Problems in Children

-The chances of your child having a severe visual impairment or eye disease is rare, but the chances of your child having other less severe eye issues such as hyperopia (farsightedness) or amblyopia (lazy eye) is much more common.
-In fact, according to Prevent Blindness America, one out of four kids has some kind of eye or vision problem.
+The chances of your child having a severe visual impairment or eye disease are rare.
+However, the chances of your child having less severe eye issues such as hyperopia (farsightedness) or amblyopia (lazy eye) are much more common.
+In fact, one out of four kids has some kind of eye or vision problem.
 This is why regular eye exams are so important.

-Some children also may have problems with focusing their eyes or with coordination of both of their eyes, or your child could have developmental disorders with their eyes, all of which can only be made clearly evident through a thorough eye examination.
+Some children may have problems with focusing their eyes or with coordination of both of their eyes.
+Or, your child could have developmental disorders with their eyes.
+These are only evident with a thorough eye examination.

-Some parents forgo taking their kids to the eye doctor because they are afraid that glasses that aren’t really needed will be prescribed for their child.
-There are people who believe that wearing glasses can actually weaken your eyes, and this may also be another reason that parents don’t have their child’s eyes examined regularly.
+Some parents forgo taking their kids to the eye doctor because they are afraid the doctor will prescribe glasses when they aren’t really needed.
+There are people who believe that wearing glasses can actually weaken your eyes.
+This may also be another reason that parents don’t have their child’s eyes examined regularly.

 Warning Signs of Vision Problems

-While you shouldn’t wait for warning signs to become apparent before taking your child to have their eyes examined, there are various signs you can look for between exams that will alert you to issues that should be checked on right away.
+You shouldn’t wait for the warning signs to become apparent before having your child’s eyes examined.
+There are various signs you can look for between exams that will alert you to issues that should be checked on right away.
 Here are some of the most common signs:

-- If you notice that your child has begun sitting really close to the TV or holding their book really close to their face
+- Your child has begun sitting really close to the TV or holding their book close to their face.

-- If you have a child who hasn’t had issues with reading in the past but suddenly starts losing their place while reading or using their finger to keep from losing their place
+- Your child suddenly starts losing their place or using their finger to keep from losing their place.

-- If you notice that your child has started squinting or tilting their head to the side when trying to see or read something
+- You notice that your child has started squinting or tilting their head to the side when trying to see or read something.

-- If they begin rubbing their eyes a lot, this could be a sign that there is a problem with their eyes, such as blurry vision or not being able to focus
+- Your child begins rubbing their eyes a lot.
+This could be a sign that there is a problem with their eyes, such as blurry vision or not being able to focus.

-- If your child has developed a sudden sensitivity to light and/or their eyes excessively tear up, take them in to have their eyes checked
+- They have developed a sudden sensitivity to light and/or their eyes excessively tear up.
+You should take them in to have their eyes checked.

-- If they begin trying to avoid things that require close vision such as doing their homework or reading, or that requires distance vision such as playing sports or doing other types of activities
+- They begin trying to avoid things that require close vision such as doing their homework or reading.
+Similarly, they avoid things that require distance vision such as playing sports or doing other types of activities.

-- If they begin complaining about frequent headaches or tired or sore eyes
+- They begin complaining about frequent headaches or tired and sore eyes.

 Recommended Eye Exams

-You should always take your child to have their eyes checked if you notice that there may be an issue such as those listed above, but the American Optometric Association has a recommended timetable of when and how frequently eye exams should be performed for all ages.
+You should always take your child in for an eye exam if you notice that there may be an issue.
+The American Optometric Association has a recommended timetable of when and how frequently eye exams should be performed for all ages.

-Kids should have their first eye exam by six months old, another one at around three years old, and then one more just before they start school.
-Once they enter school, they should have an eye exam every two years as long as no vision problems are detected.
-However, if your child has a vision problem, such as wearing glasses or contacts, they should be seen annually or as recommended by their optometrist.
+Kids should have their first eye exam by six months old.
+They should have another one at around three years old, and then one more just before they start school.
+Once they enter school, they should have an eye exam every two years if no vision problems are detected.
+However, if your child has glasses, they should go to the optometrist more regularly.

-The reason why it’s so important that kids receive regular eye exams is because their prescriptions can change pretty quickly as they grow and develop.
+The reason it’s so important that kids receive regular eye exams is that their prescriptions can change pretty quickly as they grow and develop.
 It’s also important to make sure that your child has the visual skills necessary for extracurricular activities.
 Playing sports and riding a bike are a fundamental part of childhood that they won’t want to miss.
 Plus, you don’t want anything standing in the way of their academic development, either.

-Your eyes are just as important to maintain and keep healthy as your teeth or any other part of your body, so be sure to keep up with those eye exams and pay close attention when your child starts exhibiting any of the warning signs listed above.
+Your eyes are just as important to maintain and keep healthy as your teeth or any other part of your body.
+So, be sure to keep up with those eye exams.
+Pay close attention when your child starts exhibiting any of the warning signs listed above.